-Comp onent Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
-(3) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(4) RJ-45 (network) jack/status lights Connects a network cable. • • White: The network is connected. • Amber: Activity is occurring on the network.
-(5) Vents (2) Enable airflow to cool internal components.
+Comp onent Description (1) Power connector Connects an AC adapter.
+(2) 7 AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.
+Off: The battery is not charging.
+(3) Ω Security cable slot Attaches an optional security cable to the computer. - NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+(4) RJ-45 (network) jack/status lights Connects a network cable.
+White: The network is connected.
+Amber: Activity is occurring on the network.
+(5) Vent Enables air flow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
-(6) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(7) ∳ \$5€÷ USB 3.0 charging (powered) port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-Standard USB ports will not charge all USB devices or will charge using a low current.
-Some USB devices require power and require you to use a powered port.
-NOTE: USB charging ports can also charge select models of cell phones and MP3 players, even when the computer is off.

-Component Description (8) \$\$ ' \$ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(9) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+(6) нот HDMI port Connects an optional video or audio device, such as a highdefinition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(7) ss- USB 3.0 ports Connect optional USB devices, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(8) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+T

-To remove a card: Press in on the card, and then remove it from the memory card reader.
+To remove a card:

+Component Description Press in on the card, and then remove it from the memory card reader.